aasgherali/aasgherali.github.io/_posts/2023-07-04-jupyter-notebook.md

 -->

-# Understanding Left Endpoint and Right Endpoint Sums in Calculus

 When diving into the world of calculus, one of the fundamental concepts you'll encounter is the concept of approximating the area under a curve using sums.
 Two common types of approximations are left endpoint sums and right endpoint sums.
 These techniques play a crucial role in understanding integration and the behavior of functions.

 ## The Basics of Sums and Approximations